propcom/ckeditor/README.txt

       contents of the ckeditor directory in the sites/all/modules/ckeditor/ckeditor or sites/all/libraries/ckeditor directory.
       Note: you can skip uploading "_samples" and "_source" folders.
-   3. Enable the module as usual from Drupal's admin pages.
+   3. Enable the module in "Administration panel > Modules > User Interface".
-   4. Grant permissions for use of CKEditor in "Administer > User Management > Permissions"
+   4. Grant permissions for use of CKEditor in "Administration panel > People > Permissions"
       Note: to enable the file browser, read also the "How to enable the file browser" section.
-   5. Under "Administer > Site configuration > CKEditor", adjust the ckeditor profiles.
+   5. Under "Administration panel > Configuration > Content Authoring > CKEditor", adjust the ckeditor profiles.
-      Profiles determine what options are available to users based on system-wide roles.
+      Profiles determine what options are available to users based on input format system.
-      In each profile you can choose which textareas will be replaced by CKEditor, select default toolbar and configure some more advanced settings.
+      In each profile you can choose which textareas will be replaced by CKEditor.
-      NOTE: User 1 must be assigned a system role that corresponds to the privileges required.
-      If no role is assigned to User 1, they will have the privileges of "authenticated user"
    6. For the Rich Text Editing to work you also need to configure your filters for the users that may access Rich Text Editing.
       Either grant those users Full HTML access or use the following tags: